pysal/spopt/README.md

 ## Support
-"If you are having trouble, please [create an issue](https://github.com/pysal/spopt/issues), [start a discussion](https://github.com/pysal/spopt/discussions), or talk to us in the [gitter room](https://gitter.im/pysal/spopt).
+If you are having trouble, please [create an issue](https://github.com/pysal/spopt/issues), [start a discussion](https://github.com/pysal/spopt/discussions), or talk to us in the [gitter room](https://gitter.im/pysal/spopt).

 ## Code of Conduct